About Us

 The Voice of the Student Body

-Student Media serves as the voice of the student body and publishes exclusive content in print, online, and over the air.
-The home of over 12 unique student-run media groups that include Mason’s official newspaper (Fourth Estate), radio station (WGMU Radio), and television network (Mason Cable Network), Student Media provides the university community with original news and entertainment that can’t be found anywhere else.
+Student Media serves as the voice of the student body and publishes exclusive content in print and online.
+The home of 10+ unique student-run media groups that include Mason’s official newspaper (Fourth Estate), radio station (WGMU Radio), and television network (Mason Cable Network), Student Media provides the university community with original news and entertainment that can’t be found anywhere else.

-In addition to daily newspaper, radio, and television content, Student Media also publishes several magazines (Freshman Focus, Outlier, The Forge), the Mason yearbook (GMView), two undergraduate literary journals (Volition, The George Mason Review), and three graduate literary journals (The Hispanic Culture Review, So to Speak, Phoebe) that showcase creativity and scholarship from across the curriculum.
+In addition to newspaper, radio, and television content, Student Media also publishes five literary journals (Volition, The George Mason Review, The Hispanic Culture Review, So to Speak, and Phoebe) that showcase creativity and scholarship from across the curriculum.
 These publications offer all Mason students the opportunity to submit original works for publication in a variety of mediums and topics from creative writing to academic research to fine art to cultural identity to feminist theory.

 SPJ-FFX-County

 The George Mason University chapter of the Society of Professional Journalists is also part of the Student Media family.
-SPJ members plan and host media panels and professional development events throughout the year and take field trips to Washington, DC each semester.
+SPJ members plan and host guest speakers and professional development events throughout the year and take field trips in the Washington, D.C. area.

 onMason.com is an online blogging platform created and hosted by Student Media that is free for Mason students, faculty, and staff.